Javi Marroquin Business Deals: Is He Still Writing A Tell-All Book?

 “Is the progress because you’re no longer married to someone super selfish?” one person questioned Javi Marroquin, while another person essentially answered for him, tweeting, “That would be correct.”

-But he also got support from fans, who are going through the same thing.
+But he also got support from fans who are going through the same thing.
 Apparently, going through a divorce is tough and Marroquin is doing a good job staying positive and focusing on the future.

 “Good job Javi!
 I’m going through a divorce right now.
 It’s hard to stay positive especially when you feel betrayed but you just have to,” one person wrote to Marroquin, sharing encouraging words about him moving on from his divorce.